gregkroon/HarnessKustomizePlugin/README.md

 # Pre-requsites

 - Working delegate and kubernetes cluster
-- GIT installed on the delegate
+- GIT installed on the delegate (this can be done by a delegate profile)
-- YQ installed on the delegate
+- YQ installed on the delegate (this can be done by a delegate profile)

 # Files in this repo